 "Civil Unrest in the European country of Moldova has US forces engaging the insurgents however there is a new threat who has decided both are their enemy.
 This new threat resides in an alternative spectrum that makes them invisible to the naked eye and instant death to anyone confronting them.
 Locals believe they are Spirits of War but others believe they are superior arms technology fabricated by the Moldova government..."

-On this day in 1959, Men Into Space aired "Burnout."
-This served as the tenth episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1959 (in the U.S.), Men Into Space aired "Burnout."
+Officially, this served as the tenth episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "Test continue on a new alloy for re-entry.
 On one test the ship acts erratically and although the crew is saved the ship is lost.
 A second mission is launched to try and understand what went wrong."